2016 Wood Badge Course - N2-72-16

 How is Wood Badge Presented?

 Wood Badge is presented in two phases.
 The first part of the program is the practical phase.
 This consists of six days over two full weekends (all day Friday, Saturday & Sunday) at camp plus two patrol meetings between the weekends.
-The second part of the program, the application phase, occurs after the weekends and consists of applying the skills you learn at Wood Badge to your position in Scouting.
+The second part of the program, the application phase, occurs after the completion of the two weekends and consists of applying the skills you learn at Wood Badge to your position in Scouting.
 This phase is also referred to as “working your ticket.”

 What is a Ticket?